le0x99/fast-vision-transformers/README.md

 - Pooling latents instead of a learnable [CLS] token.
 - No projection of the patch encodings.
 - MLP head is optional.
-- granularity of the patch grid dimension ($G$) can be specified explicitly.
+- granularity of the patch grid dimension (G) can be specified explicitly.
 - PatchDropout can be applied.
 - On the fly encoding can be applied.